 We are thankful to the Durfee Foundation, the Barr Foundation, and O2 Initiatives for their support and sharing, which informed our process.

-We are deeply grateful to the following foundations and donors whose generous support makes these sabbaticals possible: Medina Foundation, Satterberg Foundation, Sheng-Yen Lu Foundation, Stolte Family Foundation, Black Future Co-op Fund, and JPMorgan Chase.
+We are deeply grateful to the following foundations and donors whose generous support makes these sabbaticals possible: Black Future Co-op Fund, JP Morgan Chase, Medina Foundation, Satterberg Foundation, Seattle Foundation, Sheng-Yen Lu Foundation, and Stolte Family Foundation.

-Other foundations are considering support for our great effort!
+Other foundations are considering support for our important effort!